Download from the App Store HERE.

 Two-Tier System

-We operate a "two-tier" system ~ Grades 6 thru 12 and Pre-Kindergarten thru Grade 5.
-We cover approximately 2000 miles on a daily basis and make nearly 1100 bus stops.
+We operate a "two-tier" system: Grades 6 through 12 and Pre-Kindergarten through Grade 5.
+We cover approximately 2000 miles daily and make nearly 1,100 bus stops.

 The department consists of 20 full-time and 8-10 part-time professional drivers.
-The Director is Timothy Nielsen, Administrative Assistant Deborah Ball, Dispatcher Kathlene Kok, and Mechanic Mark Kimball.
-Our fleet consists of 28 buses, 2 cars, and 6 vans along with maintenance trucks, vans, and various equipment.
+The Director is Tim Nielsen, the Administrative Assistants are Kathlene Kok and Aline Goossen, and the Mechanic is Mark Kimball.
+Our fleet consists of 28 buses, 2 cars, and 6 vans, along with maintenance trucks, vans, and various equipment.

 All drivers must have: